 The message from the ICO is clear – if you don’t treat your customers’ data with the utmost care then the consequences will be severe.

-Critically, it highlights that the current fraud detection methods must be completely reevaluated for all organizations that handle consumer data, and particularly financial services.
+Critically, it highlights that the current financial crime detection methods must be completely reevaluated for all organizations that handle consumer data, and particularly financial services.

-Why can’t we prevent fraud attacks from happening?
+Why can’t we prevent financial crime attacks from happening?

-Combating fraud is an enormous task and comes with substantial costs and risks.
+Combating financial crime is an enormous task and comes with substantial costs and risks.
 Some of the challenges are as follows:

-- Current approaches to fraud analytics are limited to historical data, which is not rich enough to develop better controls.
+- Current approaches to financial crime analytics are limited to historical data, which is not rich enough to develop better controls.

 - The static nature of today’s controls means they often fail to detect the adaptive behavior of criminals.